now-run/now/README.md

 other tool available in your system in a well-organized manner!

+## Features

+* REPl
+* `Nowfile` (like a `Makefile`)
+* Self-documenting command line interfaces
+* Syntax for structured data
+* Pipelines!
+* System Commands
+* Shells and Scripts (define external programs, like bash, and code that are expected to be run by them in your document/program)
+* Load configuration from environment variables automatically
+* Template System
+* Data Sources (you can easily define procedures that load constants into your document before running it)
+* Libraries implemented as external processes (no dynamic libraries / shared objects support required)
+* Sections of your document can be simply text

 ## Install

 To build Now, you must have `dub` installed.